alexeilebedev/openacr/README.md

 This style is characterized by blocking calls.

 The second is real-time, cooperative threaded applications ("engines"), written in real time.
-In the first instance, Here, one line of code corresponds to one logical step of the algorithm being implemented.
+In the first instance, one line of code corresponds to one logical step of the algorithm being implemented.
 In the second instance, each line corresponds to a few CPU instructions.
 This style is fully asynchronous and no blocking calls are typically allowed.
 In a full kernel bypass application, not even system calls are allowed.
 Both amc and `algo_lib` are